-For existing claims where the worker’s recovery is delayed beyond expected return to work timelines due to postponed treatment or vocational rehabilitation during the COVID-19 state of emergency, partial cost relief will be effective until the worker is able to resume treatment or their individualized vocational plan.
+For existing claims where the worker’s recovery is delayed beyond expected return to work timelines due to postponed treatment or vocational rehabilitation during the initial COVID-19 state of emergency (which ended July 11, 2021), partial cost relief will be effective until the worker is able to resume treatment or their individualized vocational plan.

 The Workers’ Compensation Act, 2013